wannier-developers/wannier90/docs/docs/tutorials/tutorial_18.md

 -   Outline: *Calculate the Berry curvature, anomalous Hall conductivity, and (magneto)optical conductivity of ferromagnetic bcc Fe with spin-orbit coupling.
-In preparation for this example it may be useful to read Ref. [@yao-prl04] and Ch.
+In preparation for this tutorial it may be useful to read Ref. [@yao-prl04] and Ch.
 11 of the User Guide.*

 -   Directory: `tutorials/tutorial18/` *Files can be downloaded from [here](https://github.com/wannier-developers/wannier90/tutorials/tutorial18)*